hiteshkumarthakur/BMA/README.md

 ## Overview

-BMA (Burp Mobile Automation) is designed to simplify and automate common tasks in mobile application security testing.
+BMA (Burp Mobile Assistant) is designed to simplify and automate common tasks in mobile application security testing.
 It integrates seamlessly with Burp Suite and provides an intuitive interface for managing Android device connections, setting up Frida instrumentation, and converting curl commands to Burp Repeater requests.

 ## Features

-### 1. Curl to Repeater Converter
-- Convert any curl command to a Burp Repeater request
-- Supports all common curl flags and options
-- Automatic parsing of headers, cookies, and request bodies
-- Handles GET, POST, PUT, DELETE, and other HTTP methods
-- One-click send to Repeater

-### 2. Mobile Proxy Setup
+### 1. Mobile Proxy Setup
 - Automatic detection of connected Android devices via ADB
 - Easy proxy configuration on Android devices
 - Customizable proxy host and port settings